 by Brian Maslach

 Despite how effective strength training can be for endurance athletes, I see most people wasting their gym time.
-Whether it's ignoring the basics and focussing on ineffective movements or trying to do advanced exercises to which they haven't adequately progressed, most endurance athletes aren't getting as much as they should from their efforts.
+Whether it's ignoring the basics, focussing on ineffective movements, or trying to do advanced exercises to which they haven't adequately progressed, most endurance athletes aren't getting as much as they should from their efforts.
 Perhaps the biggest mistake is focussing on muscular endurance in the gym.
-Since most endurance athletes don't spend a lot of time strength training, we need to be focussed on doing what will give the greatest benefit.
+Since most endurance athletes don't spend a lot of time strength training, we need to be focussed increase strength.
+Endurance work is usually best done outside the gym room.

-For years the standard recommendation for endurance athletes has been to use weights that allow relatively higher repetitions (70% 1RM for 10-15 reps/set) than normally performed in strength training.
+For years the standard training recommendation for endurance athletes was to use weights that allow relatively higher repetitions (70% 1RM for 10-15 reps/set) than normally performed in strength training.
 However, researchers at University of Rome have shown that masters endurance runners are better served by training with heavier weights (85-90% 1RM for 3-4 reps).

 The researchers concluded: